 Central Europe Energy Partners (CEEP) in co-operation with the European Commission (DG Energy) have already organised four editions of the Central European Day of Energy (CEDE) in Brussels.
 Your safety is our top priority and in light of the situation with the COVID-19, we will deliver our annual conference as a digital event.

 The 5th edition of CEDE will take place on 2 December and it will focus on offshore wind development in Central Europe, particularly in the Baltic, Black and Adriatic seas.
 Wind energy has become a major driver for RES deployment in Europe and around the world – even if still more costly than onshore – seems fundamental to reaching Europe’s climate and energy targets in an effective way.
 In the 2050 Long Term Strategy, the Commission has identified wind energy as the dominant power generation technology by 2050, with projections of up to 450 GW of installed offshore wind capacity.

 Today there is over 22 GW of installed offshore wind capacity in the European waters, of which around 2 GW is in the Baltic Sea and several projects are already advanced.
 The potential of the Black and Adriatic seas is also significant.
 The offshore wind sector grows rapidly, as new solutions for installations in deeper waters become available.
 Regional differences in potential, administrative procedures and public support are also of importance to be taken into consideration.
 EU support would probably be of pivotal significance.
 The CEDE is a place to take a closer look at all the aspects of offshore wind business in Central Europe and discuss different solutions.

 Detailed draft agenda will follow soon.
-Registration will open soon.
+List of confirmed speakers so far:

 Session one: How to deliver offshore wind in the region